High-Performance-Computing/Project/Solution.md

 #### Weights exploration

+Once the initial training was done, we needed to select different thresholds to apply on the weights in order to perform the masking step of IMP.
+In order to do that, we had to explore the different weights of the model and decide based on the weights percentiles.
 To do this task we submit the different jobs using a bash file.
 We have 3538984 weights in our model.
 We studied the norms of the weights to decide on which thresholds to use for our masks.

 - The minimum weight norm is 0.0